Optimising registration flow of a digital patient portal for holiday emergencies

 - Allow users to switch between email and SMS verification, instead of making them choose upon registration.
 Switching is important when a user struggles to authenticate via a certain route.

-- Don’t refer to Biometric Authentication with the term ‘Beveiligingssleutel’.
+- Don’t refer to biometric authentication with the term ‘Beveiligingssleutel’.
 Use terms such as ‘Face ID’ or ‘Fingerprint’.
-These reflect the right association for users.
+These bring the right association for users.

-After sharing the recommendations, I implemented the final adjustments and made the handed the design over to development.
+After sharing the recommendations, the final adjustments were implemented and the design was handed over to development.
 Since many tweaks were small optimisations I added an update log to guide development in what had been adjusted.
 Preventing tweaks to accidentally be overlooked.

 Reflection

 This project on design level wasn’t the most challenging.
-However, I did thoroughly enjoy conducted usability tests myself.
+However, I did thoroughly enjoy conducting usability tests myself.
 This was something prior employers hired research partners for.
-Thanks to being on the sideline these other tests, I did learn a lot about script writing, test setups and how to neutrally ask questions.
+Thanks to being on the sideline previously, I did know a lot about script writing, test setups and how to neutrally ask questions.
 Knowledge that I was able to apply comfortably myself in this project.